libxmq/xmq/README.md

 You can diff an xml file against its git repo: 'xmq-git-diff file.xml'

 You can meld two xml files: 'xmq-meld old.xml new.xml'

+# Excluding attributes

+You can exclude the attribute 'foo' in every node: 'xmq-less -x @foo foo.xml'

+# Compressing

+If the node names are very long and have consistent prefixes you can compress the output: 'xmq-less -c foo.xml'

+This will replace a long prefix 'abc.def.ghi' with for example '0:' depending on how many prefixes are found.
+The prefix is printed at the top of the file:

+'''
+# 0=abc.def.gfi
+root {
+...
+..
+.
+'''